Gupta-02/JupyterAnalytics/README.md

 ## HTTP API

 User-defined http routes are defined in the `Jupytwe/router.ts` file.
-We split these routes into a separate file from `Jupyter/http.ts` to allow us to prevent the LLM from modifying the authentication routes.
+We split these routes into a separate file from `Jupyter/http.ts` to allow us to prevent the LLM from modifying the authentication routes.Ab

+##About
+📊 Jupyter Analytics in Blockchain: Decode the Chain with Data! 🧠💹 Jupyter Notebooks aren’t just for traditional data science — they’re a powerhouse for blockchain analytics too!
+From transaction trends to smart contract insights, Jupyter empowers Web3 researchers and developers alike. 🚀